tuupola/slim-basic-auth/README.md

 ## Custom authentication methods

 Sometimes passing users in an array is not enough.
 To authenticate against custom datasource you can pass a callable as `authenticator` parameter.
 This can be either a class which implements AuthenticatorInterface or anonymous function.
+Callable receives an array containing `user` and `password` as argument.
 In both cases authenticator must return either `true` or `false`.

 If you are creating an Enterprise&trade; software which randomly lets people log in you could use the following.